 These healthy apple pancakes with cinnamon & yogurt not only make a delicious low carb breakfast, but can also be enjoyed as a snack anytime.
 They contain yogurt, apple, almond flakes for a bit of crunch and no added sugar!

 The combination of apple, cinnamon and almond tastes delicious in apple pie but works equally well in this healthy apple pancakes breakfast recipe.
 Even without the sugar that apple pie would normally contain.
-These Healthy Apple Pancakes with Cinnamon & Yogurt are fruity and sweet yet contain no added sugar, honey or any other sweetener.
+These semi-sweet apple pancakes with cinnamon and yogurt are fruity and sweet yet contain no added sugar, honey or any other sweetener.

 Healthy apple pancakes

 I have used sweet, rather than sour tasting apples in this recipe.
 Together with the cinnamon and almonds (both naturally sweet ingredients) they make these pancakes sweet enough to enjoy even on their own.

 If, however, you can’t imagine breakfast pancakes without a drizzle of maple syrup that’s absolutely ok, too.
 You could also dust them with a little icing sugar if you like.

 Why is it a good idea to make pancakes from scratch?
 Simply because it allows you to control the ingredients.
 So you can add the sugar but you don’t have to.
 Or you can use milk only or perhaps combine it with a bit of yogurt or Skyr as I have done in this healthy pancake recipe.